BesWick/NetflixPrimeNight/README.md

 # Netflix Prime Night

 Purpose:

-(1) Solve wasting time finding a good movie on Netflix/Prime Video (2) Users can search for any movies/tv available on Netflix/Prime Video
+1. Solve wasting time finding a good movie on Netflix/Prime Video
+2. Users can search for any movies/tv available on Netflix/Prime Video

 Tired of spending hours finding a good movie that's available on Netflix/Prime Video or being all geared up to watch a movie/TV show only to find out it's not available on those two streaming services?

 Look no more, Netflix Prime Night was created to solve that problem.
-You are given a list of best selling movies of all time and the option to search for any movies/tv that are currently available on Netflix/Amazon Prime Video.
+You are given an curated list of best selling movies of all time and the option to search for any movies/tv that are currently available on Netflix/Amazon Prime Video.

 ## Live Version